 Love poetry is the most popular literary form that articulates the complexities, subtleties, and variances of love, serving as a…

-Love is one of the most celebrated and eternal forms of human expression, and poetry has been a timeless vehicle…
+Love is one of the most celebrated and perennial forms of human expression, and poetry has been a timeless vehicle…